Gifted and Talented Pathway (GATE)

 STEM scholarship recipients will also participate in the Science and Mathematics Extension Programs.
 Both are based on the WA curriculum with added project-based and enrichment activities.
 Students are encouraged to participate in a variety of competitions that complements

-Science Extension: This focuses on developing self-directed learning and decision-making, collaborative investigations and field trips to experience Science in action.
+Science Extension: This course focuses on developing self-directed learning and decision-making, collaborative investigations and field trips to experience Science in action.

-Mathematics Extension: This program has a greater emphasis on problem solving and mathematical reasoning.
+Mathematics Extension: This program has a greater emphasis on problem-solving and mathematical reasoning.
 It utilises enrichment activities to extend the students.

 Music: Students can choose Music and be selected to participate in Specialist Music.
 Carey offers an extensive co-curricular ensemble program, including Contemporary, Jazz and Western Art bands, a choir and vocal ensembles.